 When companies implement business process automation that is managed in accordance with solid quality and evolving compliance standards, they can monitor the effectiveness of their suppliers’ performance, and at the same time, track their compliance management throughout the global organization.

 The Case for Global Supplier Performance

 - ISO 9001: 2015 — Revised regulatory standards are becoming less prescriptive, and instead, are focusing increasingly on performance and risk-based thinking.
 In contrast to the 2008 version of the standard which focused primarily on the customer, ISO 9001:2015 directs organizations to address risks and opportunities, including supplier performance, that can affect product and service conformity.
 Additionally, it holds organizational leadership responsible for that.
 Global Supplier Management participation in, and support of, a global supplier performance process is critical.

 - ISO 13485:2016 — The new medical device standard also emphasizes risk management and risk-based decision-making, and it places additional regulatory requirements on organizations in the extended supply chain.
 The revised regulation aims to strengthen supplier control processes and increase the focus regarding feedback mechanisms.
 It also prescribes improved alignment of global regulatory environments.

-- cGMP — While cGMP hasn’t undergone significant changes in the area of Supplier Management, we must consider and compare it to ISO 13485:2016 Clause 7.4.
+- cGMP — While cGMP hasn’t undergone significant changes in the area of Global Supplier Management, we must consider and compare it to ISO 13485:2016 Clause 7.4.
 Purchasing now is in closer alignment with 21 CFR Part 820.50 and directly requires the following: